 Not On View

-This is a torso fragment of a shawabty which dates to the Late Period.
+This shawabty dates to the Late Period.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
 Here the arms are crossed right over left.
 There is incised text on the back pillar.
 The text begins with the unusual phrase “Wesheb sehdj Wesir.”
 The object is inscribed for Taen…(?).
 The object was broken in two pieces and is not mended.

 This shawabti is inscribed with one vertical line containing the name of the deceased.